Proper use of fertilizers is critical to both a healthy lawn and a healthy Bay. iStock

 Green, manicured lawns are better at slowing runoff and reducing erosion than hard paved surfaces but they are usually achieved at a high environmental cost.
 Consider reducing or eliminating your lawn.
 Bay friendly landscaping helps create filters and habitats to slow runoff and keep sediment and nutrients out of waterways.

-CBF's lawncare brochure (pdf) will walk you through eight key steps to ensuring a healthy, beautiful yard and clean rivers and streams.
-Here is a summary:
+Here are eight key steps to ensuring a healthy, beautiful yard and clean rivers and streams: